hashicorp/terraform-provider-azurerm/website/docs/r/blueprint_assignment.html.markdown

 * `lock_exclude_principals` - (Optional) a list of up to 5 Principal IDs that are permitted to bypass the locks applied by the Blueprint.

+* `lock_exclude_actions` - (Optional) a list of up to 200 actions that are permitted to bypass the locks applied by the Blueprint.

 ---

 An `identity` block supports the following Arguments